oddbird/css-sandbox/src/sass/color-spaces/proposal.md

       - Ensure channels are returned as-specified when inspecting
   - time: 2022-08-19T17:59:57-06:00
     log: Define logic for `color.alpha()` and `color.change()`.
+  - time: 2022-08-22T18:16:56-06:00
+    log: |
+      - Define color spaces and channels more clearly, and update to reflect latest spec.
+      - Define 'channel normalization' in a reusable procedure, and include is as part of the color component parsing procedure.
+      - Use channel normalization to simplify color function overloads.
+      - Define logic for `color.adjust()` and `color.scale()`, treating
+        the `none` keyword as a value of `0`.
 eleventyNavigation:
   key: color spaces-proposal
   title: Color Spaces Proposal